joe-allen/flash-vue/README.md

 Learn anything from anywhere, anytime.

 # Introduction
-Flash-Vue is an educational progress web application (PWA).
+Flash-Vue is an educational progressive web application (PWA).
 The main goal of Flash-Vue is to provide a resource for those needing to memorize, learn or study anything from anywhere at anytime, regardless of their internet connection (thanks to current web technologies).

 ## TODO:
 - [ ] Fix, altering readonly attribute not compatible on IE